Evolutionary Reinforcement Learning for Sample-Efficient Multiagent Coordination: Conclusion

 \section{Conclusion}

-In this paper, we introduced MERL, a hybrid algorithm that leverages both agent-specific and team objectives by combining gradient-based and gradient-free optimization.
+We introduced MERL, a hybrid multiagent reinforcement learning algorithm that leverages both agent-specific and team objectives by combining gradient-based and gradient-free optimization.
 MERL achieves this by using a fast policy-gradient optimizer to exploit dense agent-specific rewards while concurrently leveraging neuroevolution to tackle the team-objective.
+Periodic migration and a shared replay buffer ensure consistent information flow between the two processes.
+This enables MERL to leverage both modes of learning towards tackling the global team objective.

-Results demonstrate that MERL significantly outperforms MADDPG, the state-of-the-art multiagent RL method, in a wide array of benchmarks.
+Results demonstrate that MERL significantly outperforms MADDPG, the state-of-the-art MARL method, in a wide array of benchmarks.
 We also tested a modification of MADDPG to integrate TD3 - the state-of-the-art single-agent RL algorithm.
-These experiments demonstrated that the core improvements of MERL originate from its ability to leverage both team and agent-specific reward functions without the need to explicitly combine them.
+These experiments demonstrate that the core improvements of MERL come from its ability to leverage team and agent-specific rewards without the need to explicitly combine them.
 This differentiates MERL from other approaches like reward scalarization and reward shaping that either require extensive manual tuning or can detrimentally change the MDP \citep{ng1999policy} itself.

-Future work will explore MERL for adversarial settings such as Pommerman \citep{resnick2018pommerman}, StarCraft \citep{justesen2017learning,vinyals2017starcraft} and RoboCup \citep{kitano1995robocup,liu2019emergent}.
-Further, MERL can be considered a bi-level approach to combine agent-specific and team reward.
-Extending MERL to general multi-reward settings such as is the case for multitask learning, is another promising area for future work.
+In this paper, MERL expended a constant amount of resources across its policy-gradient and EA components throughout training.
+Exploring automated methods to dynamically allocate computational resources among the two processes based on the conditional selection rate is an exciting thread for further investigation.
+Other future threads will explore MERL for settings such as Pommerman \citep{resnick2018pommerman}, StarCraft \citep{risi2017, vinyals2017starcraft}, RoboCup \cite{kitano1995robocup}, football \citep{kurach2019google} and general multi-reward settings such as multitask learning.